Advice for first time organisers of a group holiday

-Some booking services require payment in full at time of booking.
-Others offer the option of paying a deposit at the time of booking and the balance a month before the group arrives.
+At Gilfach Wen guests pay a deposit at the time of booking and the balance closer to the date the group arrives, but some online booking services require payment in full at time of booking.
 When planning the finances within the group, remember that some people may commit to joining and pay the deposit then have to drop out.

 Start to ask people for the balance in plenty of time to gather the money in for when you have to make the payment.
 The contract between the property owner and the group is with the group organiser.
 Late payments can incur penalties and payment in full may be due if you don’t inform the owner of a cancellation by a deadline.

 Many supermarkets offer a delivery service, or click and collect.
 Check with the property owner which supermarkets deliver in that area.

 It is also worth ensuring that the property owner can be there to accept the delivery if you are delayed on the journey.
 The drivers are not allowed to leave items if no one is there to sign for them.
 If you miss them, you have to wait for the driver to complete his round and return to the store before you can collect your order from the store.